kjtetzlaff/Software-Engineering-Household-Reminder-App/README.md

 Release Notes

 As of 7/28/2022:
-Added option to mark task completed, or ignore from the notification When the app is first run, goes to screen to allow you to add common tasks Added functionality to add tasks screen, so that tasks are added to the database when the checkboxes are checked Added CI to the app for testing
+Added option to mark task completed, or ignore from the notification.
+When the app is first run, goes to screen to allow you to add common tasks.
+Added functionality to add tasks screen, so that tasks are added to the database when the checkboxes are checked.
+Added CI to the app for testing.

 As of 7/14/2022:
-Created database to store reminders
+Created database to store reminders.
-Incorporated device notifications for tasks
+Incorporated device notifications for tasks.
-Set reminders to be recurring after a set amount of time
+Set reminders to be recurring after a set amount of time.

 As of 6/23/2022:
 Navigation between all screens is complete.

 Next tasks include:
-- Adding option to turn notifications on and off for different tasks
+- Adding option to turn notifications on and off for different tasks.
-- Testing app
+- Testing app.